-FGM has cause many problems and I consider it to be a violation of human rights but more specifically children's rights, as it does not allow these young girls the opportunity to physically develop naturally, with liberty, dignity and protection from all forms of cruelty.
+FGM has caused many problems and I consider it to be a violation of human rights, but more specifically a violation of children's rights, as it does not allow these young girls the opportunity to physically develop naturally, with liberty, dignity and protection from all forms of cruelty.
 Widespread health concerns were found like acute, long term, and obstetric health complications, varying degrees of complications from infections to still births and deaths.
 The complications of FGM are often treatable; however, all of these complications are preventable if the procedure is no longer practiced.

 It is a harmful practice that needs to be dealt with.
 The main arguments put forward for doing away with this tradition are the negative consequences related to the practice.
-One of the issue is the procedure been conducted under unhygienic conditions.
-Sometimes, the operations are carried out in an open space that was sometimes muddy because of the rains or dusty because of the sunshine.
+One of the issue is that the procedure has often been conducted under unhygienic conditions.
+Sometimes, the operations are carried out in an open space that was muddy because of the rains or dusty because of the sunshine.
 The knives and razor blades used were not sterilized and most of the times shared, which could lead to spread of illnesses like HIV AIDS.

 However, being from a culture that practice this act, it is associated with a lot of blood loss as a result of the cutting.
 I remember when my sister gave birth to a daughter.
-After one week, she and my mother went somewhere only god knows, and when they came with the baby who cried the whole day and I ask my sister what happened, she told me the baby was circumcised and I asked why they do that.
-She said that it's part of culture.
-She said even me asking the question, I was circumcised.
-My mouth dropped but, being that it is performed in early stage of after birth I had no idea except now I realized why I was having discomfort when I use the bathroom and during my menstrual cycle.
-This is sad because no type of anesthesia is given to these victims which causes a lot of pain because there was no kind of pain medication given.
+After one week, she and my mother went somewhere, only god knows, and when they came home.
+The baby cried the whole day.
+I asked my sister what happened, and she told me the baby was circumcised and I asked why they did that.
+She said that it's part of our culture.
+She said even I who was asking the guestion, was circumcised.

+My mouth dropped, but being that it is performed in early stage of after birth, I had no idea, except now I realized why I was having discomfort when I use the bathroom and during my menstrual cycle.
+This is sad because no type of anesthesia is given to these victims which causes a lot of pain, and no kind of pain medication is given after the procedure either.
 The problem doesn't end there.
-When these victims get married they became less sexually active and so many complications during child birth.
+When these victims get married they became less sexually active and suffer so many complications during child birth.

 According to Suresh Banayya Jungari, the practice of FGM is intended to prevent female sexual desire, thereby protecting a girl's virginity for her future husband.
 Control over girls' or women's sexuality through FGM is accepted in African communities in which the practice is high.
-When FGM is performed on a girl or woman, full enjoyment of her rights and liberties are, taken away from her (United Nations Children's Fund,).
-Sexual quality of life is drastically lower for those women who have undergone FGM compared with those who have not gone through it. for example, women who have undergone FGM have difficulty achieving orgasm by direct stimulation of the external clitoris.
+When FGM is performed on a girl or woman, full enjoyment of her rights and liberties are taken away from her (United Nations Children's Fund).
+Sexual quality of life is drastically lower for those women who have undergone FGM compared with those who have not gone through it.

-Even though this practice is still being performed in our society, many government organizations including the department of health and (human rights) groups are doing their best to ban the act.
-By teaching people about the awareness and the health risks that are involved with it.
-The Deputy Minister for Justice, Hugh Henry (Lab, Paisley South) who introduced the debate on Stage 3 of the Prohibition of Female Genital Mutilation Bill and said that it would provide better legal protection against female genital mutilation.
+For example, women who have undergone FGM have difficulty achieving orgasm by direct stimulation of the external clitoris.
+Even though this practice is still being performed in our society, many government organizations including the Department of Health and Human Rights groups are doing their best to ban the act.
+Teaching people about the awareness and the health risks that are involved with it.
+The Deputy Minister for Justice, Hugh Henry (Lab, Paisley South) introduced the debate on Stage 3 of the Prohibition of Female Genital Mutilation Bill and said that it would provide better legal protection against female genital mutilation.